Permissionless-Software-Foundation/specifications/ps005-multisig-minting.md

 - The message encrypted with Shamir's secret key is the 12-word mnemonic of the minting address.
   - The encrypted 12-word mnemonic is hard-coded into the app.
 - The OP_RETURN message is encrypted with the public key of the minting address.
+  - **PROBLEM:** The OP_RETURN messages can't be decrypted without the private key, and the key controls the minting baton.
+It's a chicken-and-egg.
   - The encrypted message is published to the blockchain in an OP_RETURN message.
   - The minting address is tagged with some dust.
 - The node.js program for minting new tokens is stateless.
 It can be published to IPFS and stored on Filecoin.